SwissTPH/llin-impact-tanzania/README.md

 2. Aggregation of health facility data to council level
 3. Assembly of environmental and health system covariates
 4. Selection of lagged covariates using cross-correlation analysis
-5. ARIMA model fitting for the pre-intervention period
+5. ARIMA model fitting for the pre-intervention period using auto.arima function
+6. Checking the model orders and residuals and updating the orders where necessary
+7. ARIMA model fitting using revised orders
-6. Counterfactual forecasting assuming no LLIN campaign
+8. Counterfactual forecasting assuming no LLIN campaign
-7. Estimation of:
+10. Estimation of:
-   - percentage of malaria cases averted
+   - percentage of malaria cases/1000 population averted
-   - absolute reduction in malaria incidence
+   - absolute reduction in malaria incidence/1000 population
-8. Generation of manuscript figures and tables
+11. Generation of manuscript figures and tables

 ## Statistical methods